okanewrld/XyScraper/README.md

-# XyScraper
+# How To Use
-👻 Scrapes HTTP Proxies With It

-○ Download

-○ Install Packages :
-Go To CMD / Terminal And Type : pip install colored
+1. Download ZIP and extract the ZIP
+2. Install requirements.txt by typing pip install -r requirements.txt in Command Prompt

-○ Run : python main.py
+3. Run the program by typing python main.py
+4. That's it!